This post is a combo of days 3 and 4 because I didn’t have time to record the 3rd day since-you guessed it!-I got lost yet again.

 Tetsuya is the guy in the states every girl would fall head over heels for.
 He’s really lax about everything and takes life for what it is.
 He’s certainly more outgoing than the others which makes it easier to approach him.
 He’s got super Jpop blonde hair and Zheni, a Chinese student, said “he’s the typical Japanese boy” according to China-basically every Japanese boy band ever.

 Just imagine the guy on the far right but hotter.
 With swag and fashion sense.
-And every attractive quality you can imagine and that’s pretty much him.
+And that’s pretty much him.

 That night I became closer with people at my dorms and we decided to go out for Okonomiyaki.
 Well, the restaurant was too small to fit us (literally a small building in the middle of a residential area) so we had to wander around.